nanthagabriel/nanthagabriel/README.md

 ### 🎬 Fun Fact!

-Before I embarked on my learning journey, I spent years acting in films, including Netflix features and gaining recognition at film festivals.
-The skills I developed in storytelling and problem-solving as an actor, along with the resilience I've built from countless audition rejections, are now shaping how I approach data science.
-Let’s just say, I’m bringing a creative, narrative-driven mindset to everything I plan to build and analyze.
+Before I embarked on my learning journey in data science, I spent years acting in films, including Netflix features and gaining recognition at various film festivals.
+The skills I developed in storytelling and problem-solving, along with the resilience I built from countless audition rejections, are now shaping how I approach data science.
+I’m bringing a creative and narrative-driven mindset to everything I build and analyze.
+I embrace failure wholeheartedly, knowing that every setback is one step forward toward success.

 ---